-The Councils will also add money to the funding pot, alongside SSE Energy Solution's ECO fund, who will also project manage the scheme.
-Wales and West Utilities will contribute by connecting properties to the gas network.
+Further funding from the Councils is used, along with SSE Energy Solution's ECO fund, who are project managing the scheme.
+Wales and West gas network will contribute by connecting properties to the gas network.

-Those residents of households who are struggling to pay heating bills and living in a cold home without a gas supply will be offered helped.
-The aim is to provide central heating for up to 232 homes, with the first homes due to being completed by the end of 2019.
+The Councils are targeting residents of households who are struggling to pay heating bills and living in a cold home without a gas supply.
+The aim is to provide central heating for up to 232 homes.

-Applications are welcome from both owner occupiers and also from the private rental sector.
-Eligibility is dependent on the existing heating within the home and how close the property is to a gas network.
+Applications are welcome from both owner occupiers and also from the private rental sector, who do not have any central heating system (there is a £500 charge for landlords).
+Eligibility is dependent on the heating within the home and close to gas network.
 Homeowners must be under the housing income threshold of £35,000 p.a.

-Local community energy groups, Tamar Energy Community and South Dartmoor Energy Community Energy, can offer advice to households on energy suppliers and energy efficiency.
+Local community energy groups Tamar Energy Community and South Dartmoor Energy Community Energy, will be able to give advice to households on energy suppliers and energy efficiency.

 To find out more about applying for free gas central heating, go to: